danger/swift/README.md

 ### Long-term

-I, orta, only want to make a small proof of concept, as I won't be using this in production.
-The future for Artsy mobile is JS.
-However, I'm happy to have someone else turn it into a real project though, and I'll hang out and be useful.
+I, orta, only plan on bootstrapping this project, as I won't be using this in production.
+I'm happy to help support others who want to own this idea and really make it shine though!
+So if you're interested in helping out, make a few PRs and I'll give you org access.

 [m]: https://github.com/JohnSundell/Marathon/issues/59
 [spm-lr]: http://bhargavg.com/swift/2016/06/11/how-swiftpm-parses-manifest-file.html